senrepo/RoadsideAssistance/README.md

         * Customer should be able to update his location and make it available in the assistants pool

 ## Technical Design
+    API Layer
+        Api Controllers
+            * validate the input
+            * call processor to process the request
+            * convert the response to http content format Processors
+            * validate the input with repository methods
+            * mapping logic (DTO -> Modal vice versa) Repository
+            * All business service call orchestration logic

+    Business Logic Layer
+        Business logic components
+        Business service use the Datastore service for save, reterive and update logic

+    DataStore Layer
+        Out of scope, use the hardcoded values

+    Testing
+        Write unit tests and flow tests for key functionality

 ## Tech Stack Details
     .NET Core 6.0
     ASP.NET MVC Controller Api